 Now is the time to speak directly to (and convert) candidates who are leaving because they need exactly what you offer.

 Here’s your order of business:

-- Use the data to understand (thematically) why candidates are leaving their current job and employer RIGHT NOW.
+- Use the data to understand why candidates are leaving their current job and employer RIGHT NOW.
 This is a special time: there are reasons people are leaving that are different from usual turnover.